Categories

 Incorporating an attachment upon ECO implementation Block update or upload of attachments when ECO is implemented.
 On released Items, attachments can only be downloaded.
 For changes, they can be blocked at the phase level.
 OOTB functionality.

-Change Status Report, Other Reports Various reports based on Change, Item, Quality Propel OOTB functionality based on Standard Salesforce/ Propel reporting.
+Change Status Report, Other Reports Various reports based on Change, Item, Quality.
+Propel OOTB functionality based on Standard Salesforce/ Propel reporting.
 Powerful Reporting functionality in Propel allows users to create custom reports based on real-time data.

 ERP Integration — using ACS translator (AXML to flat file) Push data from PLM to ERP upon certain events such as Change release.
 There are multiple ways to perform this integration in Propel.